SoTrxII/field-broker/README.md

     + POST /takeOver
         + Description: Ask to be recorded.
 This is used to maually switch between GMs.

+    + POST /code
+        + Description: Only returns the HTTP status code corresponfing to the player state
+        + Returns : OK_RECORDING if the player is being recorder, OK_STANDY if not.

 ### Custom HTTP Codes